Eastside girls top Garrett in overtime

 Morgan Ostrowski took a feed and attempted a runner in the lane, but her shot was no good, and time expired.

-“That makes a statement about what our girls are when we have two starters foul out, then go into overtime.
-They just persevered,” said first-year Eastside coach Mike Lortie.
-“It’s just an unbelievable team effort.”
+“That makes a statement about what our girls are when we have two starters foul out, then go into overtime, and they just persevered,” said first-year Eastside coach Mike Lortie.
+“It’s just an unbelievable team effort.

+"I thought our defense was really good tonight.
+(Garrett) drives the ball so well.
+They've got really good guards and 40's (Ostrowski) pretty good at driving too.

+"For us, it all starts with our team defense," Lortie continued.
+"We all play for each other.
+We didn't have a lot of field goals late in the game, but sometimes, you just have to suck it up and get stops, and that's what we did tonight."

+Lortie said it was fitting that Baker sank the winning shot, and hopes it will give her a confidence boost.

+"That girl needed that," the Blazer coach said.
+"She's been struggling with her shot all year.
+She's made a couple of adjustments.
+That's huge for her, and I'm so proud of her for having stuck with it."

-The Blazers lost point guard Sullivan Kessler to fouls with 1:37 left in regulation and Paige Graber just four seconds into the extra session.
+The Blazers lost point guard Sullivan Kessler to fouls with 1:37 left in regulation and Paige Graber drew her fifth just seconds into the extra session.

-Kelham gave the Railroaders a 33-32 lead in overtime, making one of two free throws.
+Bailey Kelham gave the Railroaders a 33-32 lead, making one of two free throws.
 King answered on a rebound score at the other end, giving Eastside its first made field goal since 2:09 remained in the third quarter.

 Kelham scored inside on Garrett’s next possession for a 35-34 lead before Baker’s heroics.